pcdshub/engineering_tools/README.md

     <br/>
     OPTIONS:<br/>
     -r runnumber for pedestal<br/>
-    -e <expname> in case you do not want pedestals for the ongoing experiment<br/>
+    -e EXPNAME in case you do not want pedestals for the ongoing experiment<br/>
-    -H <hutch> in case you do not pass an experiment name<br/>
+    -H HUTCH in case you do not pass an experiment name<br/>
     -Z pedestal for zyla<br/>
     -O make pedestals for Opals<br/>
     -J pedestal for jungfrau (needs first of set of 3 runs!)<br/>